 Quite possibly one of my favourite features of the hotel, Shangri-La’s Hambantota Resort has set up a local artisan village to help support the community of artists and craftsmen.
 This CSR initiative doesn’t charge the artisans any rental or commission, and enables them to set up shop to exhibit their handicrafts and for guests to learn a little more about this aspect of Sri Lankan culture.

 You’ll find mask makers, batik artists, painters, ceramists, and even a Laksha craftsman who hand carves wooden boxes and applies a coloured lacquer to decorate the container.
 The lacquer is made of a special type of beetle excrement – yes, you read right, excrement!
 The art is a rare one in Sri Lanka and is passed down through generations, you can even try your hand at it, but it’s much harder than it looks.
 Don’t say I didn’t warn you!

 The Food & Dining Establishments

-Shangri-La’s Hambantota Resort & Spa offers a variety of exciting dining establishments: Bojunhala serves local Sri lankan food and international dishes, while the stunning Sera, inspired by the famous hawker stalls of Southeast Asia, provides a variety of comfort foods from the streets of Thailand, Singapore, Malaysia and China.
+Shangri-La’s Hambantota Resort & Spa offers a variety of exciting dining establishments: Bojunhala is the all-day dining restaurant which serves local Sri Lankan food and international dishes buffet-style, while the stunning Sera, inspired by the famous hawker stalls of Southeast Asia, provides a variety of comfort foods from the streets of Thailand, Singapore, Malaysia and China.
 Make it a point to try their nasi goreng, coconut creme brulee and beef rendang curry!